marcor0311/unity-agora-sdk-4-with-ui-for-2d-spaces/README.md

 The script is in this repository in "Code" > AgoraUnityUI.cs

 Simply add it to the canvas as a Component.
-It is important that using your Agora Account you create an Agora project and fill these with the values generated in the Agora console.
+It is important that using your Agora Account you create an Agora project and complete them with the values generated in the Agora console.
 ```
 // Fill in your app ID.
 private string _appID = "";